l3laze/gitui/README.md

-# gitui
 Trying to build a mobile-friendly Git UI.